shibusharma5177-cloud/delta-demo/README.md

 # delta-demo
-This is a demo for git &amp; github class
+This is a demo for git &amp; github class....

-this is a demo for git class.